A Deeper Dive into The 10-80-10 Principle®

 It often falls to Project Managers and leaders to keep things moving despite tough challenges and resistance.
 Most pick up the tools they need as they go along, but what if there were counter-intuitive secrets from the pros who must move things past the toughest resistance?
 This fast-paced and dynamic workshop reveals the psychology behind what really influences and motivates others, beyond the obvious carrot and stick.
 Participants will leave with a deeper understanding of what gets projects stuck, and with practical skills and strategies for unsticking the most stuck ones.

 Leadership and Agile Management Utilized in Homicide Investigations

-Mike and Colum are senior homicide detectives working for the Calgary Police Service.
-Although they do not hold the official title of “Project Manager”, project management is exactly what they do day in and day out.
+Mike Cavilla is a senior homicide detective working for the Calgary Police Service.
+Although he does not hold the official title of “Project Manager”, project management is exactly what he does day in and day out.
 This presentation will walk you through a real life case starting with the 9-1-1 call, all the way through to the closure of the case.
-Mike and Colum will compare their tasks and duties to that of a Project Manager.
+Mike will compare his tasks and duties to that of a Project Manager.
 Topics that will be covered are Change Management, Agile Methodologies, Resource Management, PGM Roles, Documentation, Processes, Training, and Trust.

 Leading Globally Distributed Teams: Culture Matters

 Today’s reality of globally distributed teams requires a thoughtful and unique approach to leadership, as we work within a business model including virtual teams and partners in various locations around the world.

 This presentation will focus on best practices for effective distributed development, with a special focus on the impact of national cultural norms and perspectives, along with the benefits of raising cultural awareness in the workplace.